Wildlife and History at Waterberg Plateau National Park

 Refuge for Rare Wildlife and Birds

-Waterberg Park and the surrounding area including the plateau were declared a Nature Reserve in 1972 – the plateau is difficult to access from below, so numerous Namibian endangered species were relocated there in the early 1970s to protect them from predators and poaching to extinction.
+Waterberg National Park and the surrounding area including the plateau were declared a Nature Reserve in 1972 – the plateau is difficult to access from below, so numerous Namibian endangered species were relocated there in the early 1970s to protect them from predators and poaching to extinction.

 Family Holidays to the Waterberg Plateau National Park